Valber Huerta

-Valber Roberto Huerta Jerez (born 26 August 1993) is a Chilean professional footballer who plays as a centre-back.
+Valber Roberto Huerta Jerez (born 26 August 1993) is a Chilean former professional footballer who played as a centre-back.

 Club career

 Born in Melipilla, Huerta graduated from Universidad de Chile's youth setup, and was promoted to the main squad in 2012 by manager Jorge Sampaoli.
 He made his professional debut on 6 May 2012, starting in a 0–2 away loss against Universidad de Concepción for the Torneo Apertura championship.

 Huerta only acted as a fourth-choice during his spell at La U, behind Roberto Cereceda, Albert Acevedo and José Rojas.
 On 28 August 2014 he moved abroad for the first time in his career, signing a five-year deal with Granada CF and being assigned to the reserves in Segunda División B.

 In July 2017 he joined English Premier League side Watford and was immediately loaned out to Huachipato.

-In February 2022 Huerta joined Mexican Liga MX side Deportivo Toluca from Universidad Católica being a starter & leader of the defense was also called up to the Chile National Team he was later presented with jersey #4 for the 2022 campaign.
+In February 2022 Huerta joined Mexican Liga MX side Deportivo Toluca from Universidad Católica being a starter & leader of the defense was also called up to the Chile national team he was later presented with jersey #4 for the 2022 campaign.

 In the second half of 2024, Huerta returned to Universidad Católica.
 After suffering several injuries, they ended his contract on 3 November 2025.
+In May 2026, he cleared up that he did not retire and was looking to sign with any club.